dbc2201/gla-bcsc0006-2019/Practice/LinkedList/linkedList.md

 1. Singly Linked List

-    - The tail of a singly linked list will contain `null`.
+    - The tail of a `singly` linked list will contain `null`.

-2.
+2. Doubly Linked List

+    - A `Doubly` linked list allows us to go in both direction, `forward` and `backward`.
+    -

 ___